pouchdb-community/pouchdb-authentication/README.md

 CouchDB authentication recipes
 ------------

-So you just installed CouchDB, but you're not sure how to implement read permissions/write permissions/user privileges/something fancier?
+So you just installed CouchDB, but you're not sure how to set up the right user permissions?
 Look no further.

 ### First step: disable the Admin Party!